illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 You have two choices on how to register input:

-- The Unity [Input](https://docs.unity3d.com/ScriptReference/Input.html) library and the [`Input.GetKeyDown`](https://docs.unity3d.com/ScriptReference/Input.GetKeyDown.html) function
+- The Unity [Input](https://docs.unity3d.com/ScriptReference/Input.html) library and the [`Input.GetKeyDown`](https://docs.unity3d.com/ScriptReference/Input.GetKeyDown.html) function for keyboard input.
-- The [OVRInput](https://developer.oculus.com/documentation/unity/latest/concepts/unity-ovrinput/) library and the `OVRInput.GetDown` function
+- The [OVRInput](https://developer.oculus.com/documentation/unity/latest/concepts/unity-ovrinput/) library and the `OVRInput.GetDown` function for OVR controller input.

 `OVRInput` works seamlessly across both Oculus Touch controllers, but is slightly more complex.

-Note that are using the "get down" variants, which return `true` on the frame when the specified key is first pressed down.
-Think about what would happen if we used the "get" variants instead.
+Using the `GetDown` variant, returns `true` on the frame when the specified key is first pressed down.
+Think about what would happen if we used the `Get` variants instead.

-Since we want to always check for input, add an [`Update`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Update.html) function to your script, which is called every frame.
+Since we want to always check for input, add an [`Update`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Update.html) function to your script.
+This function is called every frame.
 Then, insert the below code.
 Remember to use the proper functions and keycodes of your chosen input library: